andrewchambers/hermes/README.md

 - Remote package builds.
 - Remote deployment.
 - Atomic upgrades and rollback.
+- and more...

+## What does using Hermes look like?

+Coming soon...

-## Does this replace my language package manager like npm,jpm,cargo,pip... ?
+## Does Hermes replace my language package manager like npm,jpm,cargo,pip... ?

 No.